-As an example of this relationship, during a climb, if the pitch angle is 10 degrees upward, and the aircraft's flight path through the air (forward airspeed and vertical speed) is also 10 degrees upward, the equivalent AoA is 0 degrees.
-If, however, the pitch angle is 10 degrees upward, and the aircraft's flight path through the air is only 5 degrees, this corresponds to a positive 5-degree AoA.
+As an example of this relationship, during a climb, if the pitch angle is 10 degrees upward, and the aircraft's flight path through the air (forward

 A second example is where the pitch is 0 degrees, but the aircraft is descending.
 The AoA is then equivalent to the descent angle, which will be a negative AoA.